-Any piece of content for a brand means little if it never manages to connect with its target audience, a statement to ponder in this new interview series from Comcast Technology Solutions and Little Black Book.
+Any piece of content for a brand means little if it never connects with its target audience, a statement to ponder in this interview series from Comcast Technology Solutions and Little Black Book.

 Over the course of this series, we’ll be speaking to some of advertising’s most respected production leaders to delve into how emerging themes in production, such as data-fuelled production, more lo-fi shooting technology, remote filming, and evolving feelings towards the value of production all feed into creating content that matters to customers and works for brands.

 Today, LBB’s Ben Conway is discussing ‘Content that Connects’ with Michele Silvestri, the global president of Makerhouse, a design-centric, multi-disciplinary content production house in the Hogarth network with teams in Detroit, Toronto, London, Dusseldorf, Bangkok, Melbourne, Dubai, Montevideo, and Buenos Aires.
 In addition to this, she also serves as the global chief production officer for the WPP|Ford business, where she oversees global brand design and production across a diverse portfolio of client teams.

 Michele> Our company is design-centric at its core as design is inherently about problem-solving and craft.
 My role is to ensure we are thinking strategically about how we maintain our clients’ brand integrity in a poly-dimensional world by leveraging design and system-thinking to deliver value-driven outcomes across products, services, content and experiences.
 Outcomes that balance cost-control and craft, efficiency and effectiveness, physical and virtual, touch and tech, human and AI.
 From guiding upstream brand design systems that can deliver modular intelligent content at scale to how we’re crafting immersive brand experiences in virtual worlds that drive engagement and brand love.